 About the EMBARK program

-The program offers two EMBARK scholars the following over a three-year term with an anticipated start date of January 2, 2023:
+The program offers two EMBARK scientists the following over a three-year term:

 - Start-up funds for their research

 - Principle investigator status

 - Access to advisors from a diverse range of backgrounds